 The pedestal sink is a classic.
 This floor-mounted sink is commonly found in apartments, older homes, and newer homes.
 Like the wall-hung sink, it is often used when space is tight, but it is elegant enough to be used as a focal point in the bathroom design when space is not an issue.

-The sink, as the name suggests, is... simply a vessel into which a faucet pours water.
-The vessel becomes an art object of sorts and can be range from a porcelain china bowl to granite or alabaster stone or blown art glass.
-The design options are essentially unlimited, and the nice thing is that you can have a very striking and custom-looking piece for a reasonable amount of money.
-Plumbing waste and supply lines are either concealed in the vanity base or exposed, but if exposed, they are designed to visible and attractive.
+The sink, as the name suggests, is simply a vessel into which a faucet pours water.
+The vessel becomes an art object of sorts and can range from a porcelain china bowl or granite or alabaster stone or blown art glass.
+The design options are essentially unlimited, and the nice thing is you can have a very striking and custom-looking piece for a reasonable amount of money.
+Plumbing waste and supply lines are either concealed in the vanity base or exposed, but, if exposed, they are designed to visible and attractive.

 The framed sink, sometimes called a rimmed sink, is installed in a vanity countertop.
 This style sink is commonly found in apartments, older homes, and less expensive newer homes.
 They are usually installed into plastic laminate countertops.

-As the name suggests, these sinks drop into a countertop and are trimmed out with a metal "frame".
-The sink itself can consists of a cast-iron or porcelain-enamel coating bonded to a cast-iron or pressed-steel core (usually the latter).
-Plumbing... waste and supply lines are concealed in the vanity base.Continue to 6 of 8 below.
+As the name suggests, these sinks drop into a countertop and are trimmed out with a metal "frame."
+The sink itself can consist of cast-iron or porcelain-enamel coating bonded to a cast-iron or pressed-steel core (usually the latter).
+Plumbing waste and supply lines are concealed in the vanity base.Continue to 5 of 7 below.

 These sinks have a lip that is over-sized to the hole and simply "drop in" a countertop.
-Heavy, cast-iron... sinks may be simply held in place by their own weight, but lighter sinks usually have a clamping system that secures the sink to the countertop from underneath.
-This creates a self-trimming installation
+Heavy, cast-iron sinks may be simply held in place by their weight, but lighter sinks usually have a clamping system that secures the sink to the countertop from underneath.
+This creates a self-trimming installation.

 The vanity cabinet that supports most types of bathroom sinks (except for pedestal sinks) can be of many, many different styles.
-Vanity cabinets can range from very narrow, inexpensive cabinets to hold a small sink, to expansive double-wide cabinets to hold a double sink and countertop, to very expensive cabinetry that simulates the look of a fine piece of antique furniture.
+Vanity cabinets can range from very narrow, inexpensive cabinets that hold a small sink to expansive double-wide cabinets that hold a double sink and countertop to very expensive cabinetry that simulates the look of a fine piece of antique furniture.
 In each case, the cabinet conceals the drain waste pipes and water supply pipes within.